questdb/c-questdb-client/README.md

 ![C API Sequential Coupling](api_seq/c.svg)

 Note that this diagram excludes error handling paths: One can call `line_sender_close(sender)` after any operation.

 The `line_sender_close(sender)` function will release memory and therefore must be called exactly once per created object.

-Error handling with the C api works by providing a `line_sender_error**` parameter as last argument and check the return value of functions that can go wrong.
+In the C API, functions that can result in errors take a `line_sender_error**` parameter as last argument.
+When calling such functions you must check the return value for errors.
+Functions that return `bool` use `false` to indicate a failure.

 You may then call `line_sender_error_msg(err)` and `line_sender_error_get_code(err)` to extract error details.

-Once handled, the error object must be disposed by calling `line_sender_error_free(err)`.
+Once handled, the error object *must* be disposed by calling `line_sender_error_free(err)`.

+On error you must also call `line_sender_close(sender)`.

-Here's a complete example on how to handle an error:
+Here's a complete example on how to handle an error without leaks:

 ```c
 line_sender* sender = ...;